 Day 25: Leave for Panama – Bocas del Toro

-On the 25th day of our Costa Rica roadtrip we said goodbye to beautiful Costa Rica to immerse ourselves in the relaxed island life on the Bocas del Toro for a few days.
+After three weeks in Costa Rica we said goodbye to this beautiful country to immerse ourselves in the relaxed island life on the Bocas del Toro for a few days.
 The Bocas del Toro are a small group of islands in the Caribbean Sea off the coast of Panama and right on the border from Costa Rica.
 They are therefore a popular destination for Costa Rica travelers and are also very easy to reach from.
 How exactly you get there and what are the things to do, we have summarized in the next travel report.★ How to get from Puerto Viejo to Bocas del Toro, Panama ★

-Do you also plan a road trip through Costa Rica and still have some questions about your Costa Rica travel route?
+Do you also plan to spend three weeks in Costa Rica and still have some questions about your Costa Rica travel route?
 Or do you want to tell us about your own experiences?
 We would appreciate a comment in our travel report.